darinz/ML/14_rlhf/04_policy_optimization.md

 - **Challenge**: Sparse rewards at token level
 - **Implementation**: Apply RL to each token generation step

+**Intuitive Understanding:**
+Token-level optimization is like teaching someone to write word by word.
+You give feedback on each word choice, but it's hard to know which words contributed to the overall quality.

 **Sequence-Level Optimization**:
 - **Advantage**: Natural reward structure
 - **Challenge**: Credit assignment problem
 - **Implementation**: Apply RL to complete sequences

+**Intuitive Understanding:**
+Sequence-level optimization is like grading an entire essay.
+You know the overall quality, but it's hard to know which specific words or sentences contributed to the grade.

 ### KL Divergence Control

 **Purpose**: Prevent policy from deviating too far from reference model

+**Intuitive Understanding:**
+KL divergence control is like having a safety net.
+The reference model (often the pre-trained model) represents "safe" behavior.
+We want to improve on it but not deviate too far.

+**Why KL Control Matters:**
+- **Prevents degradation**: Model doesn't forget basic language skills
+- **Maintains coherence**: Responses remain grammatically correct
+- **Safety**: Prevents harmful or inappropriate behavior
+- **Stability**: More predictable training process

 **Implementation:** See `code/policy_optimization.py` for KL control:
 - KL divergence computation and monitoring